St. Anthony's Worship Services

 A Note to our Visitors

 Since we understand Holy Communion as the most important mark of membership in the Church and as a sign of our unity of faith, only Orthodox Christians (formally received as members of the Church i.e., by Baptism and/or Chrismation) and who have prepared themselves through prayer, fasting and confession or absolution, are permitted to participate in Holy Communion.
 All present, however, are welcome to partake of the blessed bread, which is distributed by our members.
 If you wish to receive Holy Communion at St. Anthony's, please speak with Fr.
-Patrick or our parish greeters prior to the service.
+Timothy or our parish greeters prior to the service.